This simple blueberry peanut butter smoothie is full of protein, fiber and healthy fats to keep you full until lunch!

 Blueberry Peanut Butter Smoothie

-Now that the summer heat has really picked up, I’m craving smoothies for breakfast!
-And this is one of my favorites!
+I feel like I’m craving smoothies for breakfast!
+And I’ve loved this smoothie for years!
 It uses simple ingredients that you probably have on hand, but the flavor is fantastic.
 Plus the combo of fiber-rich blueberries, filling fats from peanut butter and satiating protein protein will keep you full from breakfast until lunch!
 It’s a great option to refuel after a workout too, when real food isn’t always the most appetizing.

 Here’s a quick overview of the ingredients plus some easy substitutions!